discretegames/runmany/README.md

 **A tool to run many programs written in many languages from one file.**

 Suppose you want to practice multiple programming languages at once.
 Normally you'd have to juggle multiple files or multiple projects, perhaps multiple IDEs.
-RunMany lets you write multiple programs in *the same* file using any programming languages you like, and then run them all at once.
+RunMany lets you write multiple programs in *the same* file using any programming languages you want, and then run them all at once.

-For example, give RunMany [this](https://github.com/discretegames/runmany/blob/main/examples/simple.many) simple file:
+For example, give RunMany [this](https://github.com/discretegames/runmany/blob/main/examples/simple.many) simple file

 ```text
 Python: